matthewtremblay/fullyautocursor/README.md

 2. Watch for the "resume the conversation" text
 3. Click the saved position when the text appears
 4. Return cursor to its original position after clicking
-5. Wait 1 minute after each click before resuming checks
+5. Wait 1 minute after each click attempt before resuming checks
-6. Stop clicking once the text disappears
-7. Resume clicking when the text reappears
+6. Resume monitoring regardless of click success
-8. Automatically stop after 30 minutes of inactivity
+7. Automatically stop after 30 minutes of inactivity
-9. Track and display total runtime and click count
+8. Track and display total runtime and click count

 ## Setup Instructions